QuantumStatic/wordle/README.md

 # Wordle
-My friends could play wordle and I couldn't so I wrote code to beat them.
+My friends could play wordle and I couldn't so I wrote python code to beat them.

 ## How to install
-In your terminal write the following command
+In your terminal write the following command.
+You must have python installed to run it.
 ```
 pip3 install git+https://github.com/QuantumStatic/wordle
 ```

+## Requirements
+- Python 3.6+

 ## How to run
 ### Import statment